amirge118/Anomaly-Detector/README.md

 * the value of the the best coraltion feature to the one the user choosed (if there is one).

 #### The app demonstrates how different algorithms detected different deviation moments on different flights.
-There are three diffrent algorithm:
+There are three different Anomaly Detectors algorithms:
-* Line regression
+* Line regression algorithm
 * Hybrid algorithm
 * Zscore algorithm
 Each algorithm work diffrently